 To ensure your staff's health and safety, please see relevant advice and guidance on our dedicated page on "Supporting your employees".
 Here, you can also find details of the Statutory Sick Pay guidance released by government.

-Testing is also now available for anyone exhibiting symptoms who cannot work from home (including anyone in their household exhibiting symptoms).
+Testing is also now available for anyone exhibiting symptoms.
 More details on the testing process can be seen here.

 Shift and working patterns